zoemccormick/rbac_workshop/README.md

 The response should be `Alive`.
 So if we impersonate the "not you" user, we are allowed access.

+## A more useful example

 Now, as a second example, we will allow the quickstart certificate dn full access (`PUT`, `POST`, `DELETE`, etc.) to the service.
 We will also allow anyone to `GET` request the service, regardless of identity.

 To do this, we will change the `user_dn` in the RBAC policy to `CN=quickstart,OU=Engineering,O=Decipher Technology Studios,L=Alexandria,ST=Virginia,C=US`, the one from the quickstart certificate.
 Then when we pass the header in the request, we should have full access to the service.
 We will also add a second policy to allow _all_ users `GET` access.